 This perfect time of year marks the middle of the Pagan harvesting season where the sunshine and starlight hours are in perfect balance and harmony.
 It is the time of year to reap what you have sown, and a time to give thanks for the bountiful harvest that the Goddess provides.
+This is the perfect time to have a free tarot reading & see what the oracle reveals for you.
+The Empress tarot card is a card that often shows up around this season, she is the embodiment of nature & always a good omen.
 The special significance of balance and harmony also translates into making plans for the future while reflecting on past accomplishments or missed opportunities.
 This is also the time of year where the sun enters into the sign of Libra, depicted with the Scales of Balance.

 All good things must come to an end